 Skip to main content

 Do you have an idea for a new academic program or initiative?
-Curious about partnering with the College of Innovation and Design?
+Curious about how College of Innovation + Design’s Microgrant program can help?
 We want to hear from you.

 We welcome all proposals, but special consideration will be given to proposals in the areas of:

-CI+D Staff reviews proposals annually each spring.
+CI+D staff review proposals annually each spring.
 Ideas submitted outside this cycle are still considered.
+Please note, chair/Dean/supervisor support is required for funded proposals.

 Curriculum, Certificate, and Program Development